DavidZtako/Landscape-Mapping-tool/README.md

-## Project Structure (Ver 0.0.01)
+## Project Structure (Ver 1.0)

 ![Untitled-1](https://user-images.githubusercontent.com/88956151/134809513-3cfe97ab-c756-4fda-a2c3-e92ad8ac7fd9.jpg)

-## Build Status
+## Notes
-If your project has some sort of automation server set up to run tests against the project's latest build, then it is a good idea to include an image in your repository showing the status of the latest build e.g. the top of this guide.
-See the *Useful Resources* section below for some links to documentation on how to do this with popular build tools.
+When using your own OSM files for tool testing, the following parameters need to be noted in order to generate results correctly.